Date of Last Update

 - Reporting: Reports of Sexual Misconduct should be made immediately to the Title IX Office and can also be filed online.
 Under Title IX, most University employees are considered “Responsible Employees” meaning they are required to report to the Title IX Office incidents of Sexual Misconduct that they observe or about which they learn.
 Professional counselors at the University who provide mental-health counseling are not considered “Responsible Employees” and, therefore, are not required to report any incident of Sexual Misconduct.
 Other resources are also available: see the following link.
 Any inquiry concerning the application of Title IX may be referred to the Title IX Coordinator or to the U.S. Department of Education Office of Civil Rights.

 - Procedures: Procedures for responding to reports of Sexual Misconduct are maintained by the Division of Inclusion and Equity.
 Procedures will be reviewed on an annual basis for proposed revision to be normally implemented the following academic year.
-Revisions to procedures are approved by the Vice President of Inclusion and Equity, in consultation with the President’s Cabinet.
+Revisions to procedures are approved by the Vice President of Inclusion and Equity, in consultation with the Senior Leadership Team.
 The University community (students and employees) will also be broadly consulted and periodically surveyed to obtain input on revisions.

 - Notification: The University community will be notified, annually, of this policy and any revisions, inquiry contact information, and available resources and provided regular training regarding this policy as well as education related to the prevention and awareness of and response to Sexual Misconduct.